jacksonalvarez/VibeCodeCLI/README.md

 ---

-## 🖥️ Supported Languages
+## Supported Languages

-This app supports the following file types and languages:
+This app supports working with code files in these languages:

 | Extension | Language            |
 |-----------|---------------------|